marcopennekamp/lore/specification/multi-functions.md

 The most obvious example is invoking a **"super"** function of some other, more specialized function.
 Here is the basic pattern:

 ```
-// Assume types A, A1 <: A, A2 <: A, and some type R.
+-- Assume types A, A1 <: A, A2 <: A, and some type R.

-func f(a: A): R = do
+func f(a: A): R =
-  // ... some general implementation
+  -- ... some general implementation
-end

-func f(a: A1): R = do
+func f(a: A1): R =
-  // ... some actions specific to A1
+  -- ... some actions specific to A1
-  // Then call the "super" function to handle the general case.
+  -- Then call the "super" function to handle the general case.
   f.fixed[A](a)
-end

-func f(a: A2): R = do
+func f(a: A2): R =
-  // First call the "super" function to handle the general case.
+  -- First call the "super" function to handle the general case.
   let result = f.fixed[A](a)
-  // ... some actions specific to A2
+  -- ... some actions specific to A2
   result
-end
 ```

 Having to specify the exact type isn't great for this use case.
 We might add an actual super keyword with syntactic sugar at some point.
 This requires the function to have only one dispatch hierarchy parent, however.